CXX20/fixx/README.md

 * Some `std` interfaces

-	Most traits come from ancient no-`decltype` C++98/C++03 and are just useless boilerplate now.
+	Most `std` traits come from ancient no-`decltype` C++98/C++03 and are just useless boilerplate now.
 Moreover, using class specialization instead of function overloading requires reopening `namespace std` and writing code in the foreign context.

+	Besides, a lot of typical member functions - e.g. `empty`, `swap` or `value` - can be implemented only once as a free function template.

 ## Install and test